Southern Section diary

 Section Charity Fund

 Over the past couple of years we’ve started taking donations at each event as means of raising funds for the Section’s chosen charity.
 The collection of any funds is entirely voluntary and won’t be prohibitive at around a £1 an event.
-At the time of writing, the fund already stands at £119 in aid of the Hampshire and Isle of Wight Air Ambulance.
-The progress bar below, will be updated to keep you in touch.
+The final donation approved at the AGM was £294 paid to the Hampshire and Isle of Wight Air Ambulance.

 Want to plan your future trips?
 Here's the 2019 Diary.
 (Click on the image to download the PDF to a new page - requires PDF Reader)

 Southern Section Charity Collection 2019